apers/firenpm/README.md

 ```

 ...and done!
 Now just `cd your-project` and type `run test`.
-Linting, ES6 and tests works out of the box!
+Linting, ES6 and tests work out of the box!